 - Revision and refinement of all field survey instruments and data collection procedures in cooperation with NOAA Fisheries;

 - Creation and maintenance of a sampling frame of large pelagic fishing access sites;

 - Detailed training of field interviewers in the methodology and procedures to be used in the field interviewing process; and,

 - Procedures to verify and enhance the quality of the data collected using comprehensive field management techniques, and in-house SAS data checking programs.

 To meet the requirement of delivery of LPIS data files to NOAA Fisheries, data collected in the field is sent within 24 hours of interviewing assignment completion and checked for completeness and consistency.
 Optical Character Recognition (OCR) software is used to capture data from field forms.
 During data capture each entry on the form is verified by an OCR operator.
 A SAS dataset meeting NOAA Fisheries' specifications is prepared and delivered to NOAA Fisheries each month.

-The Large Pelagics Telephone Survey (LPTS) is conducted from QuanTech Headquarters in Rockville, Maryland using a custom-designed Computer Assisted Telephone Interviewing system.
+The Private vessel portion of the Large Pelagics Telephone Survey (LPTS) is conducted from QuanTech Headquarters in Rockville, Maryland using a custom-designed Computer Assisted Telephone Interviewing system.
 The LPTS collects data used to estimate the total number of boat trips on which anglers fished with rod and reel or handline for large pelagic species.
 For-hire boats are covered by a weekly survey, and private boats are covered by a biweekly survey.
 The Charter/Headboat LPTS is a survey of charter and headboat fishing for HMS.
 The Private LPTS covers both commercial fishing by vessels with General category HMS permits, and true recreational fishing by vessels with Angling category HMS permits.